nagasudhirpulla/taming_python/blog/skills/dataframe_rename_columns.md

 Please go through [Pandas DataFrame Basics](https://nagasudhir.blogspot.com/2020/05/pandas-dataframe-basics.html) to learn the basics of pandas DataFrame.

-In this post we will learn how to get the column names of a DataFrame using the **columns** attribute
+In this post we will learn how to rename the columns of a Pandas Dataframe

 ```python
 import pandas as pd